-- According to the results of the Hearing Assessment, the audiologist can work together with you to decide whether hearing aids will or can be beneficial for your individual’s lifestyle.
+- According to the results of the Hearing Assessment, our Senior Clinical Audiologist can work together with you to decide whether hearing aids will or can be beneficial for your individual’s lifestyle.
 Audiology Plus provide a wide range of modern digital hearing aids from various manufactures such as Oticon, Widex, Starkey etc. We wont be beaten on price as we buy directly from the manufacturer we offer the lowest prices.

-- Depending on the results of the hearing assessment, the client can be referred to the GP or ENT consultant for further investigation.
+- Depending on the results of the hearing assessment, we can refer you to the GP or ENT consultant either via the NHS or Privately for further investigation.

 - If you purchase your Hearing Aid from us we will REFUND THE FULL COST* of your hearing assessment.

 Follow up Appointment – Within 2 weeks

 - Hearing Aid Fitting and Adjustments as required

 - Instructions and guidance for use of hearing aids

 - If you buy your hearing aids from us we will take the price of your hearing assessment of your final price.

 - Free ongoing 15 minute Appointments for the lifetime of your hearing aid

 - Discuss any issues you may have with your hearing aid